nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 A couple of years ago I built a rotating table for the tree to sit on, out of a cheap lazy susan bearing and a couple of big circles of MDF.
-This makes it really easy to wrap tinsel around the tree, and the decorate it evenly all over, but one side always ends up getting left against the wall.
+This makes it really easy to wrap tinsel around the tree, and to decorate it evenly all over, but one side always ends up getting left against the wall.

 Which made me think: what if the tree could very slowly rotate on its own?

-Like most involved ideas, it sat and fermented for a while until this year, finally, I had a chance to put it into action.
+Like most silly ideas, it sat and fermented for a while until this year, finally, I had a chance to put it into action.
 Late last year I bought a [cheap 3D printer](/art/aldi-cocoon-3d-printer/) and I have a bunch of random motors and [microcontrollers](/tag/microcontroller/) laying around so